charlesl3/frozenlake-game-agent/README.md

 ---

-## Why this project is useful
-- Demonstrates **RL concepts** in a very clear environment.
-- Doubles as a **mini MLOps pipeline**: CI/CD, Docker, linting, coverage, API.
-- Strong **resume project** — signals readiness for DS/DE/Quant roles.

----

 ## Next Steps (future polish)
 - Add CI and coverage badges to README.
 - Deploy FastAPI app to Render/Heroku for public demo.